tpaschalis/tpaschalis.github.io/_posts/2020-09-13-golang-linkname-adventures.markdown

 ## Outro
 That's all about linknames; make sure to *not* use this new toy in your arsenal.
-Unless you have loads of experience, a robust testing infrastructure *and* you're working with low-level primitives or reaching for extreme performance optimizations, you probably shouldn't be messing with 'unsafe'.
+Unless you have loads of experience, a robust testing infrastructure *and* you're working with low-level primitives or reaching for extreme performance optimizations, you probably shouldn't be messing with *unsafe*.

 Until next time!